 Mental Health Rapid Response service (MHRRS)

-We provide mental health crisis telephone support to people within Brighton and Hove when an individual or someone who supports them feels that they are in a mental health crisis and are at immediate risk of harming themselves or others.
+We provide mental health crisis telephone support to people within Brighton & Hove when an individual or someone who supports them feels that they are in a mental health crisis and are at immediate risk of harming themselves or others.

 What support does the service provide?